deeper-cloud/support-site/src/content/questions/how-to-create-category.md

-# How to Create a New Category
+# How to create a new category

 Each category in a menu consists of subcategories applicable to the relevant category.